Keras

 This abstract callback is agnostic with respect to the dataset and the task.
 To use this, inherit from this base WandbEvalCallback callback class and implement the add_ground_truth and add_model_prediction methods.

-• create data and prediction wandb.Table instances,
+• Create data and prediction wandb.Table instances.

-• log data and prediction Tables as wandb.Artifact
+• Log data and prediction Tables as wandb.Artifact.

-• logs the data table on_train_begin
+• Log the data table on_train_begin.

-• logs the prediction table on_epoch_end
+• log the prediction table on_epoch_end.

-• performs inference and logs the prediction (pred_table) to W&B at the end of every epoch.
+The following example uses WandbClfEvalCallback for an image classification task.
+This example callback logs the validation data (data_table) to W&B, performs inference, and logs the prediction (pred_table) to W&B at the end of every epoch.

 import wandb